zkotti/fun-in-lockdown/guide.md

 <img align="left" width="40" height="40" src="media/icons/movie.png">

 ## <a name="movies-docum-series"></a>Movies-Documentaries-Series
 _The most common activity during  lock-down has been watching movies.
-So here are my recommendations for movies, series and documentaries:_
+So here are our recommendations for movies, series and documentaries:_

 |TITLE| TYPE| AVAILABLE ON| MY RATING| TRAILER|
 |---| ---| ---| ---| ---|